industrial-edge/upload-app-to-iem-with-iectl/README.md

 ### Overview

-This application example shows how to use IE App Publisher CLI to automatically upload applications to the Industrial Edge Management.
+This application example shows how to use IECTL to automatically upload applications to the Industrial Edge Management.

 ### General task

 The main goal of this example is to show how to create shell script with CLI commands to automatically upload applications to IEM.
 Provided shell script can run as a standalone script, in docker image or can be even implemented in CI/CD pipeline.

 ## Requirements